EmperorMew/python-snowtrace/README.md

 ## Examples

 Examples (arguments and results) for all methods may be found as JSON files [here](https://github.com/EmperorMew/python-snowtrace/tree/master/logs).
-For example, if you want to use the method `get_block_number_by_timestamp`, you can find the supported arguments and the format of its output in its respective [JSON file](logs/standard/get_block_number_by_timestamp.json):
+For example, if you want to use the method `get_eth_balance`, you can find the supported arguments and the format of its output in its respective [JSON file](logs/standard/get_eth_balance.json):

 ``` json
 {